 Turtle shell rot can be lethal if not treated timely.
 It starts with the crack or damaged shell of the turtle and intensifies with the bacterial attack.
 Luckily, you can treat the disease mostly at home.
-It would take around five to seven days for the entire treatment and healing process to be completed for the shell rot diseases.
+It would take around five to seven days for the entire treatment and healing process to be completed for the shell rot disease.

 During this entire period, isolate the turtle and ensure it remains dry.
 When you transfer the treated turtle into the tank, ensure it is clean and features appropriate water parameters.